 Hiking in West Virginia on the The Endless Wall Trail

 As much as my kids and enjoy thrilling zip lines and the adrenaline rush of whitewater rafting, some of my favorite memories are getting off the beaten path a bit to go hiking in West Virginia.
 As I was mapping our route out of the New River Gorge, West Virginia, I realized that we hadn’t really taken the time to explore the area’s natural beauty.

-After just a bit of research, I chose to hike the Endless Wall Trail during our final hours in the the area.
+After just a bit of research on the National Park Service website, I chose to hike the Endless Wall Trail during our final hours in the the area.
 So, we spent just under three hours hiking in West Virginia through the blooming rhododendrons and along rocky ledges watching as the mist cleared from the gorge right before our eyes.
 It was magical.